ebotbesong/ebotbesong/README.md

 - 👋 Hi, I’m @ebotbesong, Ph.D student in electrical and computer engineering  @Yokohama National University, Japan
 - 👀 I’m interested in frontier engineering and science.
 - 🌱 I’m currently learning to make change on a global scale
-- 💞️ I’m always looking to collaborate with other researchers around the world
+- 💞️ I’m always looking to collaborate with researchers around the world
 - 📫 You can reach via ebotbesong@gmail.com

 <!---